n-buckley/travel-tanzania/readme.md

  - [ ] a cute like animated backpack would be adorable like you hover and it shows what I packed
  - for the other places to go:
     - [ ] show a map where you could hover over all of the spots/pins
-    - or create a gallery of places that instead of overflowing vertical overflows horizontal and you can scrolll
+    - or create a gallery of places that instead of overflowing vertical overflows horizontal and you can scroll
 - [ ] Do the scroll to top in JavaScript

 Mobile stuff (hard?)